weewx/weewx/docs_src/index.md

 you are developing a driver, skin, or other extension.

-If you want to install WeeWX on a system with very little storage, or if you want to experiment with code that is under dev elopment, then you may want to run directly from the WeeWX sources.
+If you want to install WeeWX on a system with very little storage, or if you want to experiment with code that is under development, then you may want to run directly from the WeeWX sources.

 ## Documentation